glondu/belenios/doc/tool.md

  * `public_creds.txt`: the public keys associated to valid credentials
  * `ballots.jsons`: accepted ballots

-Note that the last two are dynamic, and evolve during the election.
-At the end of the election, they are frozen and a `result.json` file will be published.
+Note that the last one is dynamic, and evolve during the election.
+At the end of the election, it is frozen and a `result.json` file will be published.

 If you put these files in a directory `/path/to/election`, the following command will perform all possible verifications, depending on existing